emilbayes/multi-duplex-stream/README.md

 `multi-duplex-stream`
 =====================

-Duplex stream that reads/writes from/to multiple stream in at once
+Duplex stream that reads/writes from/to multiple duplex streams at once

 Installation
 ------------